fiskaltrust/rollout-doc/technical-operations/middleware/supported-environments.md

 Android 7 and higher is supported.
 Due to the security restrictions of Android, the required packages cannot be loaded or updated when the service is started.
 The middleware for Android is therefore available for download with the following pre-configured packages:

-- SQLite queue
+- SQLite Queue
 - fiskaly SCU
 - Swissbit SCU (e.g. via SD-cards)

-This Google security restriction also implies, that our regular package update mechanism is not supported on Android.
+This Google security restriction also implies that our regular package update mechanism is not supported on Android.
 To receive the latest middleware updates, the APK must therefore be updated either via Google Play or Mobile Device Management.

-Additional information on how to run the middleware on Android can be found [here](https://github.com/fiskaltrust/middleware-demo-android).
+Additional information on how to run the Middleware on Android can be found [here](https://github.com/fiskaltrust/middleware-demo-android).